Sigismund II Augustus: First marriage

-When Sigismund Augustus was co-crowned, Chancellor Krzysztof Szydłowiecki organized a preliminary marriage treaty between the young king and Elizabeth of Austria, daughter of King Ferdinand of Bohemia and Hungary.
-The marriage was signed on 10–11 November 1530 in Poznań, however, the arrangement was delayed by Queen Bona Sforza, who detested the new bride.
-The treaty was renewed on 16 June 1538 in Wrocław by Johannes Dantiscus and the betrothal ceremony took place on 17 July 1538 in Innsbruck.
+When Sigismund II Augustus was co-crowned, Chancellor Krzysztof Szydłowiecki organised a preliminary marriage treaty between the young king and Elizabeth of Austria, daughter of King Ferdinand of Bohemia and Hungary.
+The marriage was signed on 10–11 November 1530 in Poznań; however, the arrangement was delayed by Queen Bona Sforza, who detested the new bride.
+The treaty was renewed on 16 June 1538 in Wrocław by Johannes Dantiscus, and the betrothal ceremony took place on 17 July 1538 in Innsbruck.
 Bona continued to lobby against the marriage and instead proposed Margaret of France to potentially form an alliance with the French against the Habsburgs.

 On 5 May 1543, Elizabeth's escorted convoy entered Kraków and was greeted with enthusiasm by both the nobles and the townsfolk.
-The same day 16-year-old Elizabeth married 22-year-old Sigismund Augustus, whom she met for the first time shortly before marriage vows.
+The same day, 16-year-old Elizabeth married 22-year-old Sigismund II Augustus, whom she met for the first time shortly before marriage vows.
 The ceremony was performed at the Wawel Cathedral and the wedding continued for two weeks.
 Bona began to plot against the new queen.
 As a result, the newly wedded couple decided to reside in Vilnius, far from the royal court.